Monumental Clock of Pachuca: Opening

-On September 15, 1910, shortly before 08:00 am, Alberto Dross, a German watchmaker verify the sound of bells and the accuracy of the hands of the four dials.
-At 12:00 pm, Gumersindo Meléndez put the finishing touches to the lighting of the plaza; About seven o'clock in the evening the plaza was completely obscured, at 21:00 the Rurales body arrival behind them came the great brass band.
+On September 15, 1910, shortly before 8:00 AM, Alberto Dross, a German watchmaker, verified the sound of the bells and the accuracy of the hands of the four dials.
+At 12:00 PM, Gumersindo Meléndez put the finishing touches on the lighting of the plaza; by about 19:00 the plaza was completely obscured, and at 21:00 the Rurales body arrived and behind them the great brass band.

-At 21:15, Governor Ladislao Pedro Rodríguez, accompanied by his wife, Virginia Hernández, and various authorities, he made his entry into the plaza where he presided over the ceremony, that began with an overture played by the Banda de Rurales then the lawyer Joaquín González gave the official speech, an oratory on the meaning of Independence and the effort to build the great tower, which was followed by an interpretation of the band, immediately followed by the students in the public schools of Pachuca Hidalgo played the anthem again the Banda de Rurales executed a musical prelude to a poem by Miss Luz Conde, the band ended its involvement with the overture of the opera Tosca and closed the program with the poet Miguel Bracho his recitation of a poem.
+At 21:15, Governor Ladislao Pedro Rodríguez, accompanied by his wife, Virginia Hernández, and various authorities, made his entry into the plaza where he presided over the ceremony, which began with an overture played by the Banda de Rurales followed by the lawyer Joaquín González giving the official speech, an oratory on the meaning of independence and the effort to build the great tower.
+This was followed by an interpretation of the band, and by students from the public schools of Pachuca playing the anthem again.
+The Banda de Rurales executed a musical prelude to a poem by Miss Luz Conde, before finally playing the overture of the Puccini opera Tosca.
+The program closed with the poet Miguel Bracho reciting one of his poems.

-It took his first strokes at 23:00 pm that day.
-The governor on the ground floor, to hear the first ringing pulled the curtain that hid the marble plaque testified to that opening, then rose to the first plant, of the discovered balconies, where he gave the cry of independence and the Mexican National Anthem.
+The clock took its first strokes at 23:00 that evening.
+The governor on the ground floor, to hear the first ringing, pulled the curtain that hid the marble plaque testifying to that opening, then rose to the first plant, of the discovered balconies, where he gave the cry of independence and the Mexican National Anthem.

-Mr. Dross had arranged the machinery of the clock, so that for fifteen minutes, the ringing is constant, which is added the controlled explosion of dynamite charges that triggered mining companies in the hills surrounding the town, after the fires were which fireworks continued.
-During the early years, care of equipment and operation of the clock, was in charge of Mr. Alberto Dross.
+Mr. Dross had arranged the machinery of the clock so that for fifteen minutes the ringing was constant.
+It was accompanied by the controlled explosion of dynamite charges triggered by mining companies in the hills surrounding the town, with fireworks continuing after.
+During the early years, the care of the equipment and operation of the clock was in the charge of Mr. Alberto Dross.